-- 1. Position crane so boom butt is in line with boom. - 2.
-Travel forward slowly, swing, and boom up and down as needed to align top connector holes in butt with top connector holes in insert (View A).
+- 1. Lower mast until pendants are next to links in wire rope guide on boom butt (View A). - 2.
+Pin pendants to wire rope guide or to links in wire rope guide (View B). - 3.
+Raise mast so butt is off ground. - 4.
+Position crane so boom butt is in line with boom. - 5.
+Travel forward slowly, swing, and boom up and down as needed to align top connector holes in butt with top connector holes in insert (View F).